 Fujifilm X-Pro2 versus Sony A7R

 The Fujifilm X-Pro2 and the Sony Alpha A7R are two enthusiast cameras that were announced, respectively, in January 2016 and October 2013.
 Both the X-Pro2 and the A7R are mirrorless interchangeable lens cameras that are based on an APS-C (X-Pro2) and a full frame sensor.
 The Fujifilm has a resolution of 24 megapixel, whereas the Sony provides 36.2 MP.

 The physical size and weight of the Fujifilm X-Pro2 and the Sony A7R are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-Pro2 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R is somewhat larger (2 percent) than the Fujifilm X-Pro2.
-However, the A7R is slightly lighter (6 percent) than the X-Pro2.
+However, the A7R is markedly lighter (6 percent) than the X-Pro2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Fujinon X Lens Catalog (X-Pro2) and the Sony FE Lens Catalog (A7R).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.